aabbtree77/law2/README.md

 ## P.S.

-HTML is horrid, but one can already write components with, say, React.
-One can also simply fold/unfold divs in vscode with ctrl+shift+[]. ctrl+s not only saves a file, it formats a mess with prettier and lints the code.
-Often, one still does not know where that closing div is missing, but these two commands are already incredible and with vertical div matching lines they win over React components, in the static case.
+HTML is horrid, but one can already write components with, say, React (jsx).
+One can also simply fold/unfold divs in vscode with ctrl+shift+[]. ctrl+s not only saves a file, it formats a mess with prettier.
+Still no clue where that closing div is missing...

 I did not have enough energy-time to try web components yet.
 The best components are nonexisting components.

-Styling remains a pain.
+Responsive layouts remain a huge pain.
 So many microproblems, so much micromanagement.
-Very good for a PhD thesis, not so good for productivity.
-Hence, see the first rule of frontend above.

-I get an uneasy feeling that the Blender community achieves a lot more, but the grass is always greener on the other side.
-I suspect they still cannot drill a hole without manual retopology every time.
+I get a feeling that the Blender community achieves a lot more by not having responsive layouts as the major requirement to begin with.